 EAS491 - Field Course in Earth Science

-This course is designed for earth science students who desire to apply their classroom knowledge to specific sites and earth science field problems.
-Each semester will include trips to various sites at which geologic, meteorological or oceanographic processes, principles and phenomena can be studied.
+This course is designed for the serious earth science student who desires to apply his/her classroom knowledge to specific sites and earth science field problems.
+In each semester a flexible plan will include trips with overnight stays to various sites at which geologic, meteorological, or oceanographic processes, principles, and phenomena can be studied.
 The student will be required to take essay tests and to write research papers based on field trips.

 EAS492 - Field Course in Geology

 This course provides the opportunity for a student to identify an unanswered question regarding geologic phenomena including hydrologic, geochemical, structural, and petrographic studies and thoroughly answer that question using rigorous field methodology and efficient data analysis practices.
 Students will personally collect meaningful and original datasets to answer their self-defined research question, analyze their data, and disseminate the results to their peers and select professionals to gain experience with field methodologies and the processes of scientific research.

 In this scientific writing course students pursue a geologic topic through library or field research.
 Students learn to define a geologic problem, to obtain relevant literature, to gather raw data, and to write and present a research paper.
 Prerequisite: Permission of instructor (3 crs.)